The Evolution of the Ultralight Rifle PART 3: Stocks

-Over the next three years, what began as a pastime evolved into a 15-person manufacturing firm in northern Alabama that builds stocks for Kimber, Barrett and Bergara, in addition to the custom stocks they make for retail sales and those they produce for StockysStocks.com.
+Over the next three years, what began as a pastime evolved into a 17-person manufacturing firm in northern Alabama that builds stocks for Kimber, Barrett, Proof Research, BULA Defense Systems and Bergara.

 “And we’re hiring!” said Matt Tandy, VP of Operations.
 “Everyone on our staff is entirely committed to turning out the best stock money can buy, so finding people who exhibit that kind of work ethic and attention to detail isn’t that easy, but we’re growing steadily.”

 “Our product has to ‘Wow’ the customer,” he continued.
 “And everything we do here reflects that.”

 Each step of the construction process is an exact science.
 A stock starts life as a roll of pre-impregnated carbon fiber (CF) sheet.
 Or rather several sheets, because different areas of the stock use different thicknesses of CF. The sheets are placed on a mechanized cutting table which slices out the various pieces of the stock to exact dimensions.